prashantjaiswal/python-juypter/README.md

 # pythonBasics

-These are pythong basics to larn
+These are pythong basics to learn for ML\AI